Carnosine: benefits, dosage, contraindications

 Vision

-In animal models, carnosine has antioxidant effects on the lens and protects against cataracts.
+In animal models, carnosine has antioxidant effects on the crystalline lens and protects against cataract.
 This effect results from antiglycation and antioxidant activities.

 Usages associés

-Antioxidant activity of L-carnosine, a natural histidine-containing dipeptide in crystalline lens
+Antioxidant activity of L-carnosine, a natural histidine-containing dipeptide, in the crystalline lens

 Carnosine and Beta-Alanine Supplementation in Human Medicine: Narrative Review and Critical Assessment

-Use of carnosine as a natural anti-senescence drug for human beings
+Use of carnosine as a natural anti-senescence drug for humans

 [Preventive effect of carnosine on cataract development]

 Carnosine has most often been taken alone at doses of 500 mg to 2000 mg per day for 4 to 12 weeks.
-It has also been used at doses of 250 mg per day in conjunction with anserine at 750 mg per day for 3 to 6 months.
-Anserine is a dipeptide consisting of β-alanine and 3-methylhistidine.
-It is a derivative of carnosine that has undergone methylation, making it more stable in serum and more resistant to degradation than carnosine.
+It has also been used at doses of 250 mg per day in combination with anserine at 750 mg per day for 3 to 6 months.
+Anserine is a dipeptide composed of β-alanine and 3-methylhistidine.
+It is a methylated derivative of carnosine, which makes it more stable in serum and more resistant to degradation than carnosine.

 Interactions